The new Corvette Stingray is here. Read all about it.

 More anticipated than the Toyota Supra, Ford Bronco, and every new Star Wars film combined, th long-awaited mid-engine Corvette is finally here after more than a half-century of teasing and empty promises.
 You can read all about the 2020 Corvette Stingray at the debut article below, or keep reading for a summary of everything we know.
 Spoiler alert: even though the C8 is official, there are still details Chevrolet as yet to reveal.

 What Is It?

-It all started with a prototype; in 1964 Zora Arkus-Duntov – father of the Corvette – built the XP-819, a mid-engined vision of what the Corvette could be.
-Multiple mid-engined Corvette prototypes and more than 50 years later, and we're finally seeing the first production models in action.
+It all started with a prototype.
+In 1964, Zora Arkus-Duntov (father of the Corvette) built the XP-819, a mid-engined vision of what the front-engined Corvette could be.
+Multiple mid-engined Corvette prototypes followed, and more than 50 years later, we finally have a production model.

-Our first official look at the mid-engined C8 Corvette came in 2016.
+Our first look at the mid-engined C8 Corvette came in 2016.
 Soon after that, it seemed like photos and videos of the vehicle popped up monthly.
-Our most recent look took place in Colorado.
-With each photo and video, we get a closer look at what will eventually become the production-version of the long-awaited Corvette.
+Now with hundreds of spy photos, artist renderings, and multiple videos, we're closer than ever to the production model.